Why Your WordPress Site Needs a Staging Environment

 }

-Keep the staging environment in debug mode so you can see PHP errors and slow database queries.
+Keep staging in debug mode so PHP errors and slow queries are visible.
 Keep production in non-debug mode for security and performance.
-The SAVEQUERIES option on staging lets you review exactly which queries are running, which is helpful for identifying performance issues.
+The SAVEQUERIES option on staging records every database query, which is valuable for identifying performance bottlenecks during testing.

-The main risk with a staging environment is accidentally connecting it to production services.
-A staging site that sends emails through the live SMTP server will send test emails to real customers.
-A staging site with a live payment gateway configured will attempt to process real payments during tests.
+The most dangerous staging mistake is allowing test activity to affect production systems.
+A staging site configured with live SMTP credentials will send test emails to real customers.
+A staging site with production payment gateway keys will process real transactions during testing.

 ini_set('SMTP', 'localhost');